mmistakes/made-mistakes-jekyll/src/_posts/articles/2014-08-24-paperfaces-giveaway.md

 ---
-title: "Win a Digital Drawing #MadeWithPaper Giveaway"
+title: "Win a digital drawing #MadeWithPaper giveaway"
 last_modified_at: 2017-05-08T15:45:03-04:00
 excerpt: "Enter to win a portrait of your choice drawn by Michael Rose in his signature PaperFaces style."
 categories: [articles]